Threat Detection Policies

 From this panel, you can also:

-• Search and filter policies by name, policy name, severity level, policy type, or whether captures are enabled
+• Search and Filter policies by name, severity level, type, or whether captures are enabled.

-• Create a new policy using the +Add Policy button
+• Create a new policy by selecting +Add Policy.

 View Recent Changes